CrowdStrike/aws-elastic-beanstalk-integration/README.md

 >[!TIP]
 > Remember to change \<secret name\> to your actual secret name

+> [!NOTE]
-This config will ensure the secret name is exported as an environment variable.
+> This config will ensure the secret name is exported as an environment variable.

 `falcon.config`